What is coronavirus?

 How long do I need to isolate myself if I’ve been around a person with COVID-19?

-According to the CDC, if you’ve been in close contact with a person who has COVID-19, you should stay home for 14 days after you’ve last seen this person.
-You don’t need to stay home if the person has had COVID-19 symptoms within the last three months and they have completely recovered and have remained symptom-free.
+According to the CDC, if you’ve been in close contact with a person who has COVID-19, your safest strategy is to stay home for 14 days after you’ve last seen this person.

 Is it possible to test negative for COVID-19 and still be infected with the virus?